rafalp/Misago-Docs/docs/PermissionsFramework.md

 Because ACL framework is very flexible, different features can have different ways to check their permissions.

-Lastly, Misago adds `Misago User ACL` option to the Django Debug Toolbar menu.
+Misago adds `Misago User ACL` option to the Django Debug Toolbar menu.
 This page display user roles permissions as well as final ACL assigned to current request.

 ## Extending permissions system